Daiva Vaitkevičienė-Astramskaitė

 During 1987-1992 she studied Lithuanistics at the Vilnius University.
 Since 1991 she works at the Lithuanian Institute of Literature and Folklore.
 Her main interests are in Lithuanian mythology In 1999 she earned Ph.D. in humanitarian sciences, thesis Ugnies raiškos lietuvių ir latvių mitologijoje [Fire Expressions in Lithuanian and Latvian Mythology].

 Member of the editorial board of Incantacio: An International Journal on Charms, Charmers and Charming.

-She also teaches at the Vinlius University and is a member of the editoral team of its journal Semiotika.
+She also teaches at the Vilnius University and is a member of the editorial team of its journal Semiotika.